haskell-perf/graphs/results/TIME-creation.md

 SUMMARY:

  * Containers was the fastest 10 times
- * Fgl was the fastest 2 times
+ * Fgl was the fastest 1 times

+ There was 1 ex-aequo

 ABSTRACT:
 (Based on an average of the ratio between largest benchmarks)

- * Containers was 95.13 times faster than Hash-Graph
+ * Containers was 105.90 times faster than Hash-Graph
- * Alga was 3.11 times faster than Hash-Graph
+ * Alga was 3.83 times faster than Hash-Graph
- * Fgl was 1.09 times faster than Hash-Graph
+ * Fgl was 1.08 times faster than Hash-Graph

 ## vertexList